marshallflax/vision/AWS_Developer.md

     - You can define a 2nd ELB Test Listener against Green to validate new code before shifting traffic
   - Lambda hooks
     - (`Start`), `BeforeInstall`, (`Install`), `AfterInstall`, (`AllowTestTraffic`), `AfterAllowTestTraffic`, `BeforeAllowTraffic`, (`AllowTraffic`), `AfterAllowTraffic`
+- Rollbacks
+  - Automatic or Manual (or disabled)
+  - Implementation: a new deployment to the last known-good revision
+- Troubleshooting
+  - EC2 instance gotta have accurate time
+  - CodeDeploy Agent might not be installed, or its service role might not have permissions
+  - Set `:proxy_uri:` parameter if necessary
+  - Verify ELB health checks configuration
+- Really, AWS???
+  - ASG scale-out will be with v1, rather than v2.
+(But CodeDeploy will create a follow-on deployment to fix this.)

 #### AWS Elastic Beanstalk